miranda-ng/miranda-ng/plugins/WhenWasIt/docs/readme.txt

 WhenWasIt birthday reminder plugin v.0.3.3.4
-Copyright © 2006-2011 Cristian Libotean
+Copyright Â© 2006-2011 Cristian Libotean
 Thanks go to Angeli-Ka for the icons.

 This plugin notifies you of upcoming birthdays using different notification methods.